RSDKModding/RSDKv3-Decompilation/README.md

 * Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libtheora`
 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`
-* Then run `make CXXFLAGS=-O2 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)
+* Then run `make CXXFLAGS=-O2 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores would be -j9)

 ## iOS:
 * Clone the repo, then follow the instructions in the [depencencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the Xcode project